 It doesn’t have many old places or temples of interest, but it does have an international hipster vibe plus a very big Chinatown.

-The capital and the world’s largest city has something for everyone and there’s an incredible mix of the hypermodern and the old.
+The capital of Japan and the world’s largest city have something for everyone and there’s an incredible mix of the hypermodern and the old.
 Not many cities in the world can offer this, and you can easily spend weeks or even months in Tokyo without getting bored.

 Each area has its own charm, and some of my favorite areas include Shinjuku, Asakusa, Shibuya/Harajuku, Shimokitazawa, and Akihabara.

 Places to visit in Japan for first-time visitors